aurorawalberg/astro-blog/src/content/blog/test-i18n-next13.md

 ## Pre-requisites

-This method applies to an existing Next.js 13 app that uses app router and next-international for i18n.
+This method applies to an existing Next.js 13 app that uses the App Router and next-international for i18n.
 If you don't have an existing app, you can create a starter app using the following command:

 ```bash
 npx create-next-app@latest